duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 ## Walkthrough #1 - Alternative.To (Simple)

-The Alternative.To instant answer is very similar to NPM in that it's also relatively simple, however, it returns multiple items, and so it produces a tile view, where each tile represents a single result item.
+The Alternative.To instant answer is very similar to NPM in that it's also relatively simple.
+However, it returns multiple items, and so it produces a tile view, where each tile represents a single result item.
 Let's take a look at the code and see how this is done:

 ###### alternative_to.js